utah-cs4470-sp23/class/assignment1/README.md

-# STUDENTS: THIS IS A WORK IN PROGRESS DON'T READ IT YET PLEASE

 # Assignment 1: Lexing

 Your first assignment is to build a lexical analyzer (a "lexer" or a "tokenizer") for JPL.
 Its job